-We have grown up, celebrating Children’s day every 14th November, offering our tributes to Jawaharlal Nehru, year after year!
+We have grown up, reading about all the good things about Jawaharlal Nehru.
+Every 14th November, we offered our tributes to him, year after year!
 Why Nehru’s birthday is celebrated as Children’s Day across India?
-Was he really fond of children?
 Was it because little innocent children referred him as Chacha Nehru?
 What historians falsely portrayed him as ‘spending his entire life for the welfare of children across India’ has well served its purpose.

 Jawaharlal Nehru became the 1st Prime Minister of independent India.
 Thanks to whole-hearted support and endorsement by Mahatma Gandhi!
 Sardar Vallabhbhai Patel became the Deputy Prime Minister.
 The British never wanted India to be united.
 ‘Divide and rule’ was their policy; they advised Nehru that states and kingdoms not willing to accede to the Indian union should not be forced to do so.

 Sardar Patel did not pay heed to what the British said.
 Neither did he listen to Nehru’s orders or sought his opinion in many a matter.
 While Nehru was more concerned about foreign visits, taking advice of the UN and British officers, and connecting only with the urban elite, Patel spent more time in villages and amid the masses.
 Using his exemplary skills, he forced all the 550 small princes and zamindars to surrender and accede to Independent India.
 He even went to the extent of using military force.
 The united India we witness today from the east to west and north to south are all because of the efforts by Patel.